OpenArabicPE/journal_al-muqtabas/MajallatMuqtabas/readme.md

 The main challenge is to combine the full text and the images in a TEI edition.
 As *al-maktabat al-shāmila* did not reproduce page breaks true to the print edition, every single one of the more than 6000 page breaks must be added manually and linked to the digital image of the page.

-## Quality control

-A simple way of controlling the quality of the basic structural mark-up would be to cross check any automatically generated table of content or index against the published tables of content at the end of each volume and against the index of *al-Muqtabas* published by [Riyāḍ ʿAbd al-Ḥamīd Murād in 1977](http://hdl.handle.net/2027/umn.31951d008457474).

 ## General design

 The edition should be conceived of as a corpus of tei files that are grouped by means of xinclude.
 This way, volumes can be constructed as single TEI files containing a `<group/>` of TEI files and a volume specific `<front/>` and `<back/>`

+Detailled description and notes on the mark-up are kept in a separate [file](notes-tei-markup.md).

+## Quality control

+A simple way of controlling the quality of the basic structural mark-up would be to cross check any automatically generated table of content or index against the published tables of content at the end of each volume and against the index of *al-Muqtabas* published by [Riyāḍ ʿAbd al-Ḥamīd Murād in 1977](http://hdl.handle.net/2027/umn.31951d008457474).

 # Web display: TEI Boilerplate

 To allow a quick review of the mark-up and read the journal's content, I decided to customise [TEI Boilerplate](http://dcl.slis.indiana.edu/teibp/) for a first display of the TEI files in the browser without need for pre-processed HTML and host this heavily customised boilerplate view as a seperate branch of the GitHub repository.
 For a first impression see [here](https://rawgit.com/tillgrallert/ArabicTeiEdition/master/MajallatMuqtabas/xml/oclc_4770057679-i_60.TEIP5.xml).

+# To do
+## Mark-up

+1. Mark-up: The basic structural mark-up of individual issues is far from complete.
+All features encoded in HTML by *shamela.ws* have been translated into TEI XML, but these are limited to the main article / section headers.
+What needs to be done is:
+    - splitting articles into sections and sections into individual articles
+    - mark-up of authors with `<byline>`
+2. Text-image linking: while the links to the facsimiles can be automatically generated for each issue, establishing page breaks (`<pb>`) must be done manually for all 6.000+ of them